uwdata/mosaic-framework-example/docs/observable-latency.md

 - The data is pre-binned and aggregated for fast loading
 - Observable Plot and HTML Canvas code are intermixed in non-trivial ways
-- Frame-based animation is used to progressively render the graphic
+- Frame-based animation is used to progressively render the graphic, presumably to combat sluggish rendering

-Below we re-implement this graphic using [Mosaic vgplot](https://uwdata.github.io/mosaic/what-is-mosaic/), using a simple, standalone specification.
+Here we re-create this graphic with [Mosaic vgplot](https://uwdata.github.io/mosaic/what-is-mosaic/), using a standalone specification.
-We also leverage Mosaic's facilities for scalable filtering and cross-chart linking.
+We also leverage Mosaic's support for cross-chart linking and scalable filtering.

 ```js
 const $filter = vg.Selection.intersect();